-An excellent listing presentation is one built upon the solid foundation called strategy.
-You must keep strategy in mind when you create your listing presentation.
-In this 'how to create a listing presentation' training article we will outline the best strategy to use in your listing presentation.
+An effective listing presentation is one built upon the solid foundation called strategy.
+You must keep strategy in mind when you are creating a listing presentation.
+In this article 'how to create a listing presentation that wins listings' we will outline the best strategy to use when you create your listing presentation.
 By having the content of your presentation focused upon this strategy... you will have the most effective presentation & significantly increase your odds of 'winning the listing' on listing appointments.

 A listing appointment is an interview to represent a homeowner who wants to sell a home.
 Your listing presentation can be likened to a resume.
 It outlines your strengthens, talents, strategies, experience, and more.
 Many agents think they can explain all this to a seller without using a listing presentation.
 But the best approach is to be prepared for the interview in the same manner you would be for a job interview.

 The best listing agents prefer to use a MS PowerPoint presentation.
 MS PowerPoint allows you to use slide decks, visual aids, professional photography, charts, and graphs to customize your presentation.

 Your Listing Presentation Must Be Editable & Customizable.

 Creating the ideal real estate listing presentation starts with Microsoft PowerPoint.